10 Website Design Tips

 Content is and always has been king.
 When people are searching for answers on the Internet, the only way the search engines have to find your site is by utilizing the content you are providing.
 Consider content the roadmap for the search engines to get to your website.
 What most people don’t realize is that content isn’t just text; it’s also photos that are properly tagged and video that is properly tagged.

-Consumers have grown accustom to receiving information in the format they desire.
+Consumers have grown accustomed to receiving information in the format they desire.
 Some people enjoy reading, others enjoy visual components, and others prefer listening/watching.
 We no longer live in an age in which we can provide content in just one way; so be sure you provide content in multiple forms.

 4. Have a Blog